arun98475/Online-Video-Chat-in-Python/README.md

 run client.py in python IDLE
 use register button to create username and password
 ######################################
-Actyaly you need to create two username and password one for yourself and another for person you need to connect
+Actually  you need to create two username and password one for yourself and another for person you need to connect
 #####################################
 if you got successfull message close all